Nihility-Shift/ThrowToSlot/README.md

 ### 🎮 Client Usage

 - Install
+- Throw items at everything

 ### 👥 Multiplayer Functionality

 - ✅ Client
-- ✅ Host
-  - Both the host and Client need this mod.
+  - Only the client needs this mod.
 - ✅ Session
   - Marks the room as Mod_Session when hosting.